mychan24/restinginpca/README.md

 But how do we know what the svd of this gives us, and how is this different from a DiSTATIS on distance matrices?

 ### DATA WE WISH TO ANALYZE
-condition x (voxel x participants)
+condition x (region x participants)

 ### DATA WE USED TO TEST
 + Big5 FakeData: for STATIS-like normalization